marcomarchesi/game-of-life/README.md

 A Roger Conway's Game of Life for iOS v1.

+Patterns:
+ - glider
+ - spaceship

 TODO
 ---------------
-- Design v2

 - some other sounds
+- add new patterns
+- design v2
-- Experimental stuff
+- experimental stuff